Multi-Field Effects on Scalar Production in Stars: Scalar production in medium

 We analyze the property of $\phi$ production rates, taking into account both of the in-medium effect factors $z_\phi$ and $c_\phi$.
 We focus on the case with two species of particles in the medium: the electron ($e$) and the hydrogen nucleus (H).
 As illustrative examples, we study three types of processes, $e$-$e$ bremsstrahlung, H-H bremsstrahlung, and $e$-H bremsstrahlung.

 Figure~\ref{fig:zphicphi} (the left panel) shows the typical in-medium factors $z_\phi$ and $c_\phi$.
 The medium environment, such as the temperature and the number density, is chosen to be $T=1$~keV and $n_e=10^{26}$~cm$^{-3}$ which are similar to the solar interior.
 The Yukawa couplings are set to be $y_e=10^{-9}$ and $y_H/m_H=2y_e/9m_e$.
-The latter follows the relation~\cite{Shifman:1979eb} consistent with the Higgs portal model.
+The latter follows the relation in~\cite{Shifman:1979eb}, consistent with the Higgs portal model where the scalar $\phi$ couples to the Higgs boson through the renormalizable interaction and gives a simple description of new physics and wide phenomenological and experimental motivations~(for example,~\cite{Patt:2006fw,Beacham:2019nyx}).
 The overall magnitude of Yukawa couplings does not change the qualitative behavior of the lines.
 The scalar mass $m_\phi$ is assumed to be sufficiently small, rendering its effect negligible in the figure.
 For larger values of $m_\phi$ compared to the plasma frequency, all in-medium effects such as the resonance and the screening disappear.
 The following provides a brief elucidation of $z_\phi$ and the three types of multiple-field factors $c_\phi$:

 \begin{itemize} \item The dashed black line, which partially overlaps with the blue line, illustrates $z_\phi$.
 The deviations from this dashed line indicate the effects of multiple fields and couplings, which are represented by $c_\phi$.
 As discussed in \eqref{eq:zphi}, the behavior of $z_\phi$ is characterized by the negligible effect ($z_\phi\simeq1$) at high energy, the resonance ($z_\phi\gg1$) near the plasma frequency $\omega_p$, and the screening ($z_\phi\ll1$) at low energy.
 The behavior of $z_\phi$ remains almost unchanged even in the presence of multiple fields and couplings.
 As previously discussed, the plasma frequency is dominantly influenced by the lightest particle, the electron, regardless of the Yukawa couplings with $\phi$.